quii/learn-go-with-tests/roman-numerals.md

 - Only I (1), X (10) and C (100) can be "subtractors"
 - Taking the result of `ConvertToRoman(N)` and passing it to `ConvertToArabic` should return us `N`

-The tests we have written so far can be described as "example" based tests where we provide the tooling some examples around our code to verify.
+The tests we have written so far can be described as "example" based tests where we provide _examples_ for the tooling to verify.

 What if we could take these rules that we know about our domain and somehow exercise them against our code?